dotlang/language/Enhancements.md

 `int func(MyClass this, int x)...` are they the same? if they are, which one is better?
 How should I decide which one to use? -> confusion != simplicity if they are different, what is the difference. they seem similar and we expect them to be the same -> law of least surprise.
+If they are different: suppose that we have a function to send a message. what should be the prefix structure? the message structure? the recipient? the sender? which one should be put first? everyone can have it's own idea and each setting will result in a different code. calling a function by parameter name will solve the order issue completely.
+`int f(struct1 s, struct2 t, struct3 u)...`
+`int g = f(u: u1, t: t1, s:s1);`
+so we don't even care which one comes first.

+? - calling functions by name makes code more readable. what about forcing to call by name?

 ? - to achieve immutability and performance, we may provide some syntax to create a new object/record based on another one. which will be processed by compiler to generate efficient code.
+`file f = ...; file f2 = clone(f, name='aa');`
+or `file f2 = f.name='aa';`
+`f = f.name='11'` f will be pointing to a new structure `f = new struct{name='g'}; g=f; f=f.name=11;`
+what is value of `g.name` is must be 'g'. f.name is '11'. if we implement struct fields as pointers behind the scene, this can be achieved.
+`f = f.name='11'` will create a new f point all of it's fields to existing values of previous f, update name pointer.
+or: we can implement runtime inheritance.
+`g = f.name='11'` g will be a dynamic dispatch for it's fields. all of g's fields will be redirected to f fields, except name. in memory we have this for f and g and other data:
+`ptr memoryAddress; ptr parentRecord; ptr exclusiveFields;` something like this.

 ? - having things like `executefile('dsadsad')` in the code is just confusing. where is this function defined?
 `time.sleep(5)` what does 5 mean? do I need to look at documentation for each method call?